ArthurChatton/sPoRT-notebook/README.md

     ## Input 4: sPoRT hyperparameters
-    alpha <- 0.05 #Personal preference, other values are meaningful as well. beta <- "gruber" #to use Gruber's bound defined in Gruber et al. (2022) Adapt to the sample size at time t. gamma <- 2 #maximum complexity level of the subgroups (here combination of two confounders max.)
+    alpha <- 0.05 #Personal preference, other values are meaningful as well. beta <- "gruber" #to use Gruber's bound defined in Gruber et al. (2022) that adapts to the sample size at time t. gamma <- 2 #maximum complexity level of the subgroups (here combination of two confounders max.)

     ## Input 5: sPoRT hyperparameters
         monotony <- TRUE #there is a monotone treatment pattern in the data.
 The function will automatically check positivity on untreated individuals. static <- c(TRUE, TRUE, FALSE, FALSE) #d1 and d2 are static, while d3 and d4 are dynamic.
-When dynamic, sPoRT will check the probability of being treated among those following the rule at time t AND the probability of being to be untreated among those not following the rule.
+When dynamic, sPoRT will check the probability of being treated among those following the rule at time t AND the probability of being untreated among those not following the rule.

 Now, we can run the `sport` function.

 ### sPoRT running and output

     #let's begin with stratification on time (argument pooling=FALSE)
-    #we did not consider rule 1 since the immediate initiation make only sense at time 1.
+    #we did not consider rule 1 since the immediate initiation makes only sense at time 1.

         d2_strat_results <- sport(D.bar=D.bar[[2]], A=treat, lag=0, type_A=type, cov.quanti=cov.quanti, cov.quali=cov.quali, data=simdata, pooling=F, beta=beta, alpha=alpha, gamma=gamma, monotony=monotony, static=static[2])